 While revenue per recipient (RPR) is an important metric for businesses to track, the average email open rates are an even more important initial indicator of how effectively you’re getting your message in front of potential customers.

 If you can determine what’s working and what’s not working for your email open rate early on, you can make more improvements that positively impact your subscribers’ actions later down the road.

 What is an email open rate?

-Email open rates allow you to measure the performance of your email marketing campaigns or email automations, otherwise known as email flows.
+An email open rate is a metric used to measure the percentage of recipients who opened your email.
+Email open rates allow you to measure the performance of your email marketing campaigns or email automations.